ms0g/hellfire/README.md

-   -n, --num                   Policy id(only with -L and -D option) -i, --in-interface          Name of an interface via which a packet was received (only for packets entering the INPUT) -o, --out-interface         Name of an interface via which a packet is going to be sent (only for packets entering OUTPUT) -p, --protocol              The protocol of the rule or of the packet to check -s, --src-ip                Source ip address(only for packets entering the INPUT)
+   -n, --num                   Policy id(only with -L and -D option) -i, --in-interface          Name of an interface via which a packet was received (only for packets entering the INPUT) -o, --out-interface         Name of an interface via which a packet is going to be sent (only for packets entering OUTPUT)
-       --src-port              Source port address(only with -p option[TCP/UDP])
+       --src-mac               Source mac address(only for packets entering the INPUT) --dst-mac               Destination mac address(only for packets entering the OUTPUT) -p, --protocol              The protocol of the rule or of the packet to check -s, --src-ip                Source ip address(only for packets entering the INPUT) --src-port              Source port address(only with -p option[TCP/UDP])